-- 1 qt plain full-fat yogurt thick Greek style or well drained
+- 1 qt yogurt, plain full-fat thick Greek-style or well-drained

-- 1 tbsp white miso
+- 1 tbsp miso, white

-- Salt and pepper to taste
+- To Taste Salt and pepper to taste

 - I use a gas grill for this process.
 Turn one set of burners on by about a quarter and leave the rest of the grill off.
-If using a charcoal grill start 4-5 pieces of charcoal and arrange together on one side of the grill.
+If using a charcoal grill, start 4-5 pieces of charcoal and arrange them together on one side of the grill.
 Place the yogurt sitting on ice, opposite of the fire on the grate above the fire.
 (Never directly on the fire.)

 Toasted Almond Vinaigrette

-- 1/3 cup toasted almonds chopped into rough 1/8th-inch pieces
+- 1/3 cup almonds, toasted chopped into rough 1/8th-inch pieces

 To toast your roughly chopped almonds:

 Green Beans with Smoked Yogurt and Toasted Almond Vinaigrette

-- 3-4 slices of bacon
+- 3-4 slices bacon

-- freshly ground black
+- To taste pepper freshly ground black